hslu-aai/soundscape-generation/README.md

 ### Test the Segmentation Network

 Run the following command to predict the semantic segmentation of every image in the `--test_images` directory (note: predictions are saved with the same name and a `_pred.jpg` suffix).
 Ensure that you specify the correct image's file type in `--test_images_type`.

 ```bash
 docker-compose up predict_object_detection
 ```

 ### Evaluate the Segmentation Network

-To evaluate the segmentation network run the command below.
+To evaluate the segmentation network, run the command below.

 ```bash
 docker-compose up evaluation